Film entry regulations

 38122 Trento (ITALY)

 All copies sent in for selection will be conserved in the Festival archives, for the sole purpose of internal documentation.
-Return of hard copies must be requested via email to: email@example.com.
+To agree the return of any hard copies please write to: firstname.lastname@example.org.

-Screening copies of the works selected and admitted to the Competition or other sections, unless otherwise agreed with the Festival management, must be dispatched at the participant’s expense, and must reach Trento no later than 10 April 2021 for the technical tests necessary to guarantee the quality of screening.
+Screening copies of the works selected and admitted to the Competition or other sections, unless otherwise agreed with the Festival management, must be sent or dispatched at the participant’s expense in the case of physical media.
+Screening copies must be sent soon after the selection notification, for technical check operations, subtitling and creation of DCPs by the Festival and in any case no later than April 12, 2023 for the tests necessary to guarantee the quality of the projection.

-A transcription of the dialogues or synchronised subtitles in English must be provided for all the films selected and not in Italian.
+A transcription of the dialogues or synchronised subtitles in English must be provided for all films selected not in Italian.

-Works in Italian admitted to the International Competition must arrive with a screening copy of films accompanied by English subtitles or with a synchronised subtitle file in English.
+Screening copies of works in Italian admitted to the International Competition must arrive accompanied by English subtitles or with a synchronised subtitle file in English.

 - File ProRes